We may earn money or products from the companies mentioned in this post.

 So where should you go to find wildflowers in Oklahoma?
 The Enid-Guthrie region has some fantastic canola fields.
 Around Guthrie, you’ll find some off of West Prairie Grove Road.
 You’ll also find some beautiful canola fields blooming north of Enid.

 If you’re looking for Bluebonnet and Indian Paintbrush fields then you’ll want to head north from Oklahoma City a little bit.
 The Oklahoma City metro has a few big roadside areas, particularly along I35 just north of the Kilpatrick Turnpike and along I44 between I235 and I35.
 But you can also head south on I-44 from OKC to Chickasha.
 You’ll find some good blooms along the road in areas that are safe to pull over.
 Also, things get colorful near Turner Falls.
 You’ll even find wildflowers sprouting up in the highway median.
+But you don’t have to drive out to the rural areas to find fields of flowers.
+Within the OKC metro area you can find some great fields of Indian Paintbrush, particularly in the Norman area, near University Town Center.

 Oklahoma has a lot more to offer than just severe storms.
 And the fields prove it!